Flower of Life Meaning and Symbolism

 From the two spheres, additional circles are added.

-A similar design, but with only seven interconnected circles is known as the Seed of Life.
+A simpler design with only seven interconnected circles is the Seed of Life.
 Just as real-life seeds are the origins of flowers, the Seed of Life symbol is a building block for the Flower of Life design.

 Flower of Life Stages